Do I Need to Report Crypto to HMRC? The Complete Checklist

 The practical steps:

-1. Get your full transaction history classified.
-You need accurate records across all chains and tax years before you can calculate what's owed.
+- Get your full transaction history classified.
+You need accurate records across all chains and tax years before you can calculate your crypto CGT.

-3. File amended returns or voluntary disclosures.
-Consider speaking with a tax adviser who understands crypto — the complexity of DeFi transactions means generic accountants often miss things.
+- File amended returns or voluntary disclosures.
+Consider speaking with a tax adviser who understands crypto, because the complexity of DeFi transactions means generic accountants often miss things.
+If you're an accountant managing crypto clients, see our accountant offering.

 Quick reference: do I need to report?